-Number of Customers.
+- Number of Customers.
 We define our number of customers at the end of a particular quarter as the number of customers generating subscription revenue during the period, plus customers who have committed a minimum level of revenue to us for use of our products.
 We believe the number of customers is a key indicator of our market penetration in the online video platform market, the productivity of our sales organization and the value that our products bring to both large and small organizations.
-The number of customers subscribing to our Video Cloud product is particularly important to monitor given that we expect revenue from Video Cloud to continue to represent a significant portion of our total revenue, and we are investing significantly to support our sales of this product in a new and rapidly evolving market.

-During 2010, the number of customers increased 185%, and from September 30, 2010 to September 30, 2011, the number of customers increased 73%.
+The number of customers subscribing to our Video Cloud product is particularly important to monitor given that we expect revenue from Video Cloud to continue to represent a significant portion of our total revenue, and we are investing significantly to support our sales of this product in a new and rapidly evolving market. - During 2010, the number of customers increased 185%, and during 2011, the number of customers increased 57%.
 Most of the increase was a result of 2010 being the first full year in which we offered the Express edition of Video Cloud, which was introduced in November of 2009.
-During these periods, we experienced an increase in revenue from Video Cloud, which made up 100% of revenue through September 30, 2011.
-As of September 30, 2011, we had 3,625 customers, of which 2,422 used our Express edition of Video Cloud and 1,203 used our premium editions of Video Cloud.
-For more information about our customers, see "Business-Our Customers."

-Average Monthly Streams.
+During these periods, we experienced an increase in revenue from Video Cloud, which made up substantially all revenue through December 31, 2011.
+As of December 31, 2011, we had 3,872 customers, of which 2,571 used our Express edition of Video Cloud and 1,301 used our premium editions of Video Cloud.
+For more information about our customers, see "Business-Our Customers." - Average Monthly Streams.
 We define average monthly streams as the year-to-date average number of monthly stream starts on Video Cloud.
 We believe the average number of monthly streams is a key indicator of both the adoption of Video Cloud as an online video platform and the growth of video content across the Internet.
-We also expect growth in streams will be driven, in part, by improvements in products and features that drive traffic to our customers' websites and growth in the number of customers.

-In the nine months ended September 30, 2011, the average number of monthly streams was approximately 732 million, which represents 68% growth over the nine months ended September 30, 2010, reflecting increased viewership of our customers' video content.

-Recurring Dollar Retention Rate.
+We also expect growth in streams will be driven, in part, by improvements in products and features that drive traffic to our customers' websites and growth in the number of customers. - In the year ended December 31, 2011, the average number of monthly streams was approximately 743 million, which represents 56% growth over the year ended December 31, 2010, reflecting increased viewership of our customers' video content. - Recurring Dollar Retention Rate.
 We believe that our ability to retain our customers is an indicator of the stability of our revenue base and the long-term value of our customer relationships.
 We assess our performance in this area using a metric we refer to as our recurring dollar retention rate.
-We calculate the recurring dollar retention rate by dividing the retained recurring value of subscription revenue for a period by the previous recurring value of subscription revenue as the committed subscription fees for all contracts that renew in a given period.
+We calculate the recurring dollar retention rate by dividing the retained recurring value of subscription revenue for a period by the previous recurring value of subscription revenue for the same period.
+We define retained recurring value of subscription revenue as the committed subscription fees for all contracts that renew in a given period.
 We define previous recurring value of subscription revenue as the recurring value from committed subscription fees for all contracts that expire in that same period.
 We typically calculate our recurring dollar retention rate on a monthly basis.

-In the nine months ended September 30, 2011, the recurring dollar retention rate was 94% compared with 87% for the nine months ended September 30, 2010.
+In the year ended December 31, 2010, the recurring dollar retention rate was 88% compared with 93% for the year ended December 31, 2011.
 This recurring dollar retention rate provides visibility into our ongoing revenue.
 We did not calculate recurring dollar retention rate prior to December 31, 2009 in part because there were no renewals of our Express customers prior to that date.